benji-qu/PokeApi-with-Superlinked/README.md

 - CLIP for image and texgt embeddings.

 ## Usage
-Find examples in notebook folder.
+Find how to run simple queries in notebook folder.
-Or simply run app.py for Gradio.
+Run app.py for Gradio UI.
 Also see data analisys in corresponding notebook.
 Data retrival script is in scripts folder.

 ## TODO
 - Compare Superlinked to alternatives
+-
-- Use cloudDB for storring images and embeddings
+- Use MongoDB for storring images and embeddings